lockss/lockss-rtd-manual/docs/installing/running.rst

       :guilabel:`K3s state data directory`

       By default, this is :file:`/var/lib/rancher/k3s`.
-However, if :file:`/var` is space-limited, you should specify a different directory, that has ample space and is not backed by NFS or by XFS with legacy ``ftype=0``.
+However, if :file:`/var` is space-limited, you should specify a different directory that has ample space, and is not backed by NFS or by XFS with legacy ``ftype=0``.

       Enter a suitable directory path for the K3s state data directory, or hit :kbd:`Enter` to accept the default in square brackets [#fnyes2]_ [#fnk3sdatadir]_.